openstax/ce-styles/README.md

 There are 6 steps in the PDF generation pipeline:
  - **fetch** : fetch raw cnxml content from a specified server
  - **assemble** : converts the cnxml to xhtml
- - **link-extras** :
+ - **link-extras** : replaces legacy module ids in links to external modules with uuids from the target module and corresponding canonical book
  - **bake** : based on a given set of instructions,
- - **mathify** : converts mathjax to svg
+ - **mathify** : converts mathjax to svg - [link to repo](https://github.com/openstax/mathify)
  - **build-pdf** : generates a PDF

-We perform these steps by running commands locally using either bakery-cli or docker-compose.
+We perform these steps by running commands locally using either bakery-cli or the scripts in `./script` with docker-compose.

-The `./script/` folder contains a variety of scripts relating to installation, book generation, and testing.
+The `./script` folder contains a variety of scripts relating to installation, book generation, and testing.

 It's recommended to prepend the `./script/run` script when running most scripts from this directory.
 Although not requried, the `run` script runs the `setup` script and tries to ensure that you have the necessary dependencies by running the script in a docker container.
 For example, if you want to run `./script/fetch-book`, you would run `./script/run ./script/fetch-book`.

-Then run Prince on the XTML file with the PrinceXML command `prince --style ./output/{book-file}.css ./data/{book-name}/collection.baked.xhtml`

 ## Create a baked pdf for a new book

 There are currently two ways to create a baked PDF.
 One way is with the `docker-compose` commands listed below, the other is with bakery-cli (documentation linked at the top of this README).

-1. Run `docker-compose run --rm -e HOST=katalyst01.cnx.org fetch-book --with-resources intro-business` to download the cnxml from the server.
+1. Run `docker-compose run --rm -e HOST=katalyst01.cnx.org fetch-book --with-resources ${book-name}` to download the cnxml from the server.
    - **Note:** To see the list of books available see `./books.txt`
    - `HOST` is optional if one is specified in `./books.txt`
    - `--with-resources` is optional if you do not need images in the content to be fetched
-1. Run `docker-compose run --rm assemble-book intro-business` to create the single-file HTML for the book.
+1. Run `docker-compose run --rm assemble-book ${book-name}` to create the single-file HTML for the book.
    - Exercises are fetched when assembling the book.
 If the book has exercises that are being fetched from the exercises db, it can take 20+ minutes when first assembling a book.
 After the first time, it should not take as long
-1. Run `docker-compose run --rm bake-book intro-business` to convert the single-file HTML locally into the "baked" book.
+1. Run `docker-compose run --rm bake-book ${book-name}` to convert the single-file HTML locally into the "baked" book.
-1. Run `docker-compose run --rm mathify-book intro-business` to convert all the math to svg.
+1. Run `docker-compose run --rm mathify-book ${book-name}` to convert all the math to svg.
-1. Run `docker-compose run --rm build-pdf intro-business` to create the pdf.
+1. Run `docker-compose run --rm build-pdf ${book-name}` to create the pdf.

 A few things to note when using bakery-cli vs the commands above: